akaigoro/pipeline/pipeline-nio/README.md

-pipeline-nio: asyncronous network I/O, based on NIO2, provides two basic classes:
+pipeline-nio:
 ------------
-AsyncSocketChannel represents a network connection and contains 2 classes:
+asyncronous network I/O, based on NIO2.
+Provides two basic classes:

+AsyncSocketChannel
 ------------------
+represents a network connection and contains 2 classes:
 Source<ByteBuffer> reader - to be used as the first node in a network-connected pipeline Sink<ByteBuffer> writer - to be used as the last node in a network-connected pipeline

 It can be used both on client and server sides.

-AsyncServerSocketChannel - implements Source<AsyncSocketChannel>.
+AsyncServerSocketChannel
 -----------------------
+ - implements Source<AsyncSocketChannel>.

 Generates accepted connections to clients on server side.

 To obtain AsyncSocketChannel on a client side, simply instantiate it with a constructor,